Opencontour/Opencontour_mousum/docs/Opencontour Heap Leach Stacking.md

 <hr>

 ### Leach Stacking module  > Grid Tab

+The grid can either use the project extents as the origin (decided when constructing the Base) or can be a smaller region within the Base layer extents.
+Once constructed, the grid should be exported and logically named, for example, ProjectName_100x100_model.json describes a 100x100 foot grid.
+A descriptor can be added to this name for the lift height.

 Click **Utility Menu  > Stacking  > Grid Tab**.
 The Leach Stacking Module grid tab will appear.